andrewguy9/kernelpanic/README.md

 Mac OSX:
 ---
 By default, `/cores` is not writable.
-Make it writable
+Make it writable.
 ```
 sudo chmod o+w /cores/
 ```